sonalidebbarma17/Socio/README.md

 # Socio

 Runs fine on Ubuntu.
-Install the the packages required to run the files.
+Install the python packages required to run the files.